pvdz/preval/tests/cases/self_assign_noop/base_alias2.md

 >
 > We will also support an alias check.
 If the function is assigned to another binding, we check
 > this binding to confirm that it is only ever used as a function call.

+The trouble is when calling the alias again later it still calls the original outer function.
+So we must make sure that either the outer function gets called before creating the alias, or the alias is never called again and does not escape.

 ## Input